ni/nimi-python/docs/nidcpower/class.rst

             Creates a new advanced sequence step in the advanced sequence specified by the Active advanced sequence.
-When you create an advanced sequence step, each property you passed to the :py:meth:`nidcpower.Session._create_advanced_sequence` method is reset to its default value for that step unless otherwise specified.
+When you create an advanced sequence step, each property you passed to the :py:meth:`nidcpower.Session.create_advanced_sequence` method is reset to its default value for that step unless otherwise specified.